JMerhi01/Interactive-Web-Terminal/README.md

 - **Security**:
   - Cooldown mechanism implemented to limit the rate of incoming requests.
   - Can be further secured using API keys or IAM authorizers, depending on requirements.

+## Infrastructure as Code Implementation

+### Using AWS SAM
+- **Key Steps**:
+  1. Initialized an AWS SAM project using `sam init`.
+  2. Defined serverless resources like Lambda functions and API Gateway in the `template.yaml`.
+  3. Built the SAM application using `sam build`.
+  4. Deployed the application to AWS using `sam deploy --guided`.

+### Using Terraform
+- **Terraform Files**:
+  - `main.tf`: Defines AWS resources like DynamoDB table, Lambda function, and API Gateway.
+  - `variables.tf`: Contains variable definitions used in `main.tf`.
+  - `outputs.tf`: Defines output variables for easy access to resource information.
+- **Deployment Steps**:
+  1. Initialized the Terraform project using `terraform init`.
+  2. Reviewed the planned infrastructure changes with `terraform plan`.
+  3. Applied the configuration to create resources on AWS using `terraform apply`.